Spectral quality

 Training data

-The fragmentation tree computation of SIRIUS is not trained on any data, since no machine learning is used for this step.
-The parameters for fragmentation tree computation were estimated from two MS/MS spectra datasets, with 2005 compounds from GNPS and 2046 compounds from Agilent (“MassHunter Forensics/Toxicology PCDL” version B.04.01 from Agilent Technologies Inc., Santa Clara, CA, USA).
+The fragmentation tree computation of SIRIUS is not based on machine learning and therefore does not involve any training data.
+Instead, the parameters for this step were estimated using two MS/MS spectral datasets: one comprising 2005 compounds from GNPS and another with 2046 compounds from Agilent (“MassHunter Forensics/Toxicology PCDL” version B.04.01 from Agilent Technologies Inc., Santa Clara, CA, USA).
 Parameters of this step were not optimized to maximize, say, the molecular formula identification rate, and estimates should be very robust.
-All spectra were recorded in positive ion mode.
-Fragmentation tree computation and molecular formula estimation appear to work very well for negative ion mode data, too; but there is no guarantee for that.
+While all spectra used for parameter estimation were recorded in positive ion mode, fragmentation tree computation and molecular formula estimation appear to work very well for negative ion mode data as well; though this cannot be guaranteed.

-The Machine Learning part of CSI:FingerID, namely the essemble of linear Support Vector Machines, is trained on spectra from NIST, Massbank and GNPS An up-to-date list of all structures that are part of the training data of CSI:FingerID can be downloaded from the webservice:
+The machine learning component of CSI:FingerID, namely the essemble of linear Support Vector Machines, is trained on spectra from NIST, Massbank and GNPS.
+An up-to-date list of all structures included in the CSI:FingerID training data can be downloaded from the webservice:

 Training structures for positive ion mode: